Multiple Time Frames¶

 In conclusion, to test strategies on multiple time frames, you need to pass in OHLC data in the lowest time frame, then resample it to higher time frames, apply the indicators, then resample back to the lower time frame, filling in the in-betweens.

-Which is what the function backtesting.lib.resample_apply()
+Which is what the function backtesting.lib.resample_apply() does for you.

 Learn more by exploring further examples or find more framework options in the full API reference.